Skip to Main Content

 Katelyn Richter, FNP-BC

-As a family nurse practitioner, Katelyn works with adult and children evaluating, diagnosing and managing common, acute and chronic health problems.
+As a family nurse practitioner, Katelyn Richter works with adult and children evaluating, diagnosing and managing common, acute and chronic health problems.
 She has particular interests in pediatric care with a focus on well visits and immunizations, acute visits for all ages, women’s health, and prevention of diseases.
 Katelyn is now accepting new patients at CHI St. Alexius Health Minot Medical Plaza.

 Related Articles